Trade directory · Frederick metro · Maryland

 Permit Requirements

-Frederick County requires permits for HVAC system installations, replacements, and major repairs.
-Permit fees range from $50-200 based on project scope.
-Plans required for commercial work and residential systems over 5 tons.
+Frederick County requires mechanical permits for HVAC installations and major repairs.
+Permit fees range $50-200 based on system size.
+Plans required for commercial work over 5 tons.

 §3